r4hulp/firstresponder-ai/documents/hackathon-submission.md

 # Description

-FirstResponder-AI is an innovative real-time voice agent that revolutionizes customer support by leveraging OpenAI's Realtime APIs and Azure Communication Services.
-It provides instant, natural, and human-like conversations with minimal latency.
+FirstResponder-AI is a real-time, low-latency voice agent powered by OpenAI's Realtime APIs and Azure Communication Services.
+Leveraging advanced Speech-to-Speech (S2S) model, it enables natural, human-like conversations with minimal delay.
+This solution is designed to revolutionize customer support by providing instant, scalable, and highly personalized voice interactions.

 # Problem Definition: